norvalbv/know-your-code/README.md

 *Know Your Code* is an ‘advanced cheat sheet’ which outlines common general/interview questions and basic syntax.
 It is essentially an updated version of W3schools (https://www.w3schools.com/) with a better UI, more languages, frameworks and technologies (which will be implemented in due course).

-Here's the benefits for Know Your Code:
+Here's the benefits for Know Your Code compared to other 'cheatsheets':
 * The project is open sourced.
 * The project outlines interview/general questions about technologies and syntax-styled questions.